bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

             "lime.png"
 ```

-See now how this function is much easier to scan, as all the different cases are at the same level?
-Knowing this little "trick" will both make your code more readable, and you will feel like you're telling a secret the next time you show this to someone else.
+See now how much easier this function is to scan? 🧐 Knowing this little "trick" will both make your code more readable, and you will feel like you're telling a secret the next time you show this to someone else.
 At least, that's how I feel 😉